jhudsl/tidyversecourse/manuscript/get-data.md

 This course introduces the Tidyverse tools for importing data into R so that it can be prepared for analysis, visualization, and modeling.
 Common data formats are introduced, including delimited files, spreadsheets, and relational databases.
 We will also introduce techniques for obtaining data from the web, such as web scraping and getting data from web APIs.

-In this specialization we assume familiarity with the R programming language.
+In this book we assume familiarity with the R programming language.
 If you are not yet familiar with R, we suggest you first complete [R Programming](https://www.coursera.org/learn/r-programming) before returning to complete this course.